S5245510/Cyberkids_LearningWEBAPP/readme.md

 3. **Mission-Style Startup Script (Linux)**:

-   - You can use the provided desktop file `localhost.desktop` to run the mission-style script (`open_localhost_mission.sh`) automatically.
+   - You can use the provided desktop file `launch_cyberapp_mission.desktop` which shown as "CyberAPP Mission" in Desktop to run the mission-style script (`open_localhost_mission.sh`) automatically.
+   - If not executable, run `chmod +x launch_cyberapp_mission.desktop` to make it executable and right-click to "Allow Launching".
-   - Simply double-click on `localhost.desktop`, and it will execute the mission-style script to launch Cyberkids.
+   - Simply double-click on "CyberAPP Mission", and it will execute the mission-style script to launch Cyberkids.
    - This adds an interactive experience, creating a more fun and exciting start for students by simulating a mission brief.

 4. **Access the Application**: Open your browser and navigate to `http://localhost:8000` (or the port you've configured).